The Borderline Daughter

 The examples above depict parents trying to parent normally by setting appropriate boundaries.

 The IBPD resists these efforts and responds abusively.
 Many parents abandon setting boundaries at this point, which can, unfortunately, reinforce belligerence.
 Parents of daughters who may be developing a borderline personality need a more specialized approach to parenting.

 They must better understand their own role in this disorder while dealing with a child who requires more than most.
 This often involves guidance by a professional skilled in working with families of IBPDs.

 Moreover, borderline traits often are co-morbid with depression, anxiety, impulsivity, chemical dependency and sometimes, trauma.
 Making sure that these conditions are well treated—whether its a medicine or a proven therapy—can help a lot.

 In the end, effective parenting of a child developing BPD involves careful selection of boundaries that are realistically enforceable.
 Most importantly, parents must not continue the pattern of trying to set boundaries and then giving in.
 The most important boundary is zero tolerance for abuse.

 The bottom line—don't despair.
-Try to understand what you are dealing with by getting a thorough assessement.
+Try to understand what you are dealing with by getting a thorough assessment.
 Own your piece in what's going wrong (including your own dysfunctional behavior when present), and treat your daughter's co-morbid conditions.
-Now a days the IBPD has many new treatment options, such as DBT and other modalities.
+Nowadays, the IBPD has many new treatment options, such as DBT and other modalities.
 There is hope.

 But, it all starts with looking at things realistically.